All Episodes

 You may have to travel to St. Louis to do it, but you'll find enough liberals think, good, it's about time gas got this high.

-We are destroying the plant.
+We are destroying the planet.

-You've got a bunch of just totally sycophant slave nerds, liberals who believe it all this is good, that America deserves to pay this kind of punishing price, which is another problem that we've got, and that that mindset finds itself now as prominent in the Democrat Party.
+You've got a bunch of just totally sycophant slave nerds, liberals, who believe that all this is good, that America deserves to pay this kind of punishing price, which is another problem that we've got.